top of page

 This page is mainly for the other bikepackers, hikers and gear junkies out there, but if you're just curious as to what someone might carry on a five year expedition around the world then you might find it interesting.
 My priorities are simplicity and durability, as I can't afford to have my kit fail me in the middle of nowhere.
 Beyond that it's about keeping the weight down and doing away with everything but the essentials.

-Listed below is the full breakdown of what I'm using as of April 2023.
-Note that I do tend to make small tweaks to my setup from time to time, and on some shorter trips I use a lighter setup incorporating a seat pack instead of a rear rack.
-Some of the photos below are of older or different setups, but the gear list shown below is fully up to date and reflects what I consider to be my 'expedition' setup for long-term, round-the-world bikepacking.
+Listed below is the full breakdown of what I'm using as of October 2024.
+Note that I do tend to make small tweaks to my setup from time to time, and on some shorter trips I use a lighter setup.
+Some of the photos below are of older or different setups, but the gear list shown below should be fully up to date and reflects what I consider to be my 'expedition' setup for long-term, round-the-world bikepacking.

 For a detailed analysis of my original setup, including gear reviews, see HERE.

-For my guide to bikepacking navigation, see HERE.
+For my written guide to bikepacking navigation, see HERE.

 For my full review of my bike and a breakdown of component choices, see HERE.